chopyy/dtuchsch.github.io/_posts/2016-12-28-clang-format.md

 ---
 layout: post
-title:  "clang-format for a consistent code-style"
+title:  "clang-format for automatic code-formatting and a consistent code-style"
 date:   2016-08-02 23:00:00
 categories: C++, code-style, clang-format
 ---

-> `clang-format` is a formatting tool, which is part of the clang compiler toolchain, that automatically formats your cpp files and header files automatically based on a specified code-style.
+> `clang-format` is a formatting tool, which automatically formats your cpp files and header files based on a specified code-style.
+It is part of the clang compiler toolchain.

 # Requirements